gerritjvv/trees/README.md

             its arguments are (update-f state args)
-            state => is the last value returned at the update path ks i.e if no value existed this will be nil otherwise if this function returned a vector [1 2] state will be [1 2] or as with the safe-inc function if it returned 0, 0 will be the state value. args  => any args passed to the tree-update-in function.
+            state => is the last value returned at the update path ks i.e if no value existed this will be nil otherwise if this function returned a vector [1 2] state will be [1 2] or as with the safe-inc function if it returned 0, 0 will be the state value.
 ```